Basically, this happens when the numbering of sequels

 - The Gorky series began with Gorky 17 (also known as Odium), then Gorky Zero and then Gorky 02.

 - While officially titled simply Mortal Kombat, the 2011 reboot of the series is considered by developer Netherrealm Studios to be the ninth proper fighting game installment in the franchise, counting the earlier crossover game Mortal Kombat vs. DC Universe as the eighth.
-However, the sequel to it, which would be Mortal Kombat 10 under that numbering scheme, is currently in development under the working title "Mortal Kombat 2" (or as Ed Boon jokingly put it, "Mortal Kombat 10: We Lost Count").
+However, the sequel to it, which would be Mortal Kombat 10 under that numbering scheme, was briefly titled "Mortal Kombat 2" during the early planning process (or as Ed Boon jokingly put it, "Mortal Kombat 10: We Lost Count").
 And one could be easily forgiven for mistaking Deadly Alliance, Deception, and Armageddon for spin-offs instead of the fifth, sixth, and seventh entries in the main series respectively.
-The sequel to MK9 would later be officially titled Mortal Kombat X.
+The tenth game was eventually titled Mortal Kombat X (as in the letter "X", not ten).

 - The Legacy of Kain series started out with Blood Omen: Legacy of Kain.
 The sequel shifted the subtitle to the forefront and was titled Legacy of Kain: Soul Reaver.
 This was followed by Legacy of Kain: Soul Reaver 2 and then by Legacy of Kain: Blood Omen 2, the reasoning being that they were sub-series, the Blood Omen games featuring Kain as protagonist and the Soul Reaver games following Raziel.
 The developers finally did away with the "numbered sub-series" idea when they released the fifth and currently final game titled Legacy of Kain: Defiance which follows both.